-- Children with medical conditions will be supported in accordance with the statutory guidance Supporting Pupils at School with Medical Conditions 2015. - The school will ensure that arrangements are in place to support children with medical conditions.
+- Children with medical conditions will be supported in accordance with the Supporting Students with Barfield Prep Schools Medical Policy and the statutory guidance Supporting Pupils at School with Medical Conditions 2015. - The school will ensure that arrangements are in place to support children with medical conditions.
 These arrangements will be informed through liaison with the parents and medical professionals, where appropriate, and dependent on the age and capacity, the child as well. - Most ongoing conditions will require an individual healthcare plan, unless it is agreed that this would be inappropriate and disproportionate. - The healthcare plan will be shared with staff as necessary, to ensure that staff are aware of what arrangements are in place, as well as any emergency procedures. - Systems are in place to ensure that the Designated Safeguarding Lead is kept informed of arrangements for children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child.